arunkrishnan-dt/Dynatrace-Maturity-Model/README.md

 # Dynatrace Maturity Model for Teams

+*Note:*
-*Note: This is not an official Dynatrace document.
-Please treat as such.*
+- This is not an official Dynatrace document.
+Please treat as such.
+- Document creation in progress

 ![Maturity_Model_Image](./images/maturity_model_plane_2.png)